jkomoros/boardgame/README.md

 Now the core engine knows about what phase it is. `moves.Base` will consult that information it is Legal method.
 But how do we tell `moves.Base` which phases a move is legal in?

 `MoveType` and `MoveTypeConfig` have a `LegalPhases []int` field.
 If this field is zero-length (nil or a zero-length slice) that tells `moves.Base` that the move is legal in any phase.
-If it's non-zero-lenght, then `moves.Base` will ensure that the current phase is explicitly enumerated, otherwise it will return an error.
+If it's non-zero-length, then `moves.Base` will ensure that the current phase is explicitly enumerated in LegalPhases, otherwise it will return an error.

 You can set these `LegalPhases` on your own in `MoveTypeConfig`s, but that can be error prone, and it's confusing to have the information about phases coordinated across each move, instead of in one central place.